jruizvar/cnn-model/README.md

 The [loss](python/custom_estimator.py#L45) is defined by the mean squared error between the labels and the model predictions.
 The horizonal axis represents the number of [steps](python/custom_estimator.py#L80).
-One epoch is equivalent to 100 steps.
+One epoch is equivalent to 100 steps, and the plot below extends for 10 epochs.

-The blue (orange) curve corresponds to the validation (training) sample.
+From top to bottom, the curves correspond to the baseline model, linear regression, shallow NN and convolutional NN.

 ![](doc/learning_curve.png)